sanjitofficial/kuchila-tunnel/README.md

 ```sh
 - ./tunnel.sh
 ```
-This will install whole tool.
+This will install entire tool.
 ---

 ## 🚀 Usage